open5e/open5e/source/monsters/monsters_a-z/D/demons/vrock.rst

 **Stunning Screech (1/Day)**: The vrock emits a horrific screech.
-Each creature within 20 feet of it that can hear it and that isn't a demon must succeed on a DC 14 Constitution saving throw or be stunned until the end of the vrock's next turn.
+Each creature within 20 feet of it that can hear it and that isn't a demon must succeed on a DC 14 Constitution saving throw or be :ref:`srd:stunned` until the end of the vrock's next turn.